alexeisei/AlgoInvest/README.md

 # AlgoInvest&Trade

-A comparison between algoithms to find the best possible combination of actions within a given investing capacity.
+A comparison between algorithms to find the best possible combination of actions within a given investing capacity.

 Includes a Bruteforce algorithm and a dynamic programming algorithm in the range of O(n*W)